Immediately Dangerous To Life Or Health

 In an IDLH atmosphere, only two respirator types are permitted:

 That's it.
-No air-purifying respirators (APRs).
-No powered air-purifying respirators (PAPRs).
-No escape-only hoods for entry.
+Here's the thing — no air-purifying respirators (APRs).
+Because of that, no powered air-purifying respirators (PAPRs).
+Now, no escape-only hoods for entry.
 The logic is absolute: APRs assume breathable air with contaminants removed.
 IDLH means the air itself may not support life — oxygen deficiency, unknown contaminants, concentrations exceeding cartridge capacity, or immediate lethality faster than you can don the mask.

 The "escape only" distinction

 Escape respirators (hoods, mouthpiece units) are for exiting IDLH, not entering.
 Fifteen minutes max.
 One-time use.
 If you're planning to work in IDLH, you wear SCBA.
-Here's the thing — if you're passing through a potential IDLH zone to reach safe work, you carry escape.
+If you're passing through a potential IDLH zone to reach safe work, you carry escape.
 The distinction saves lives — and gets violated constantly.

 Fit testing doesn't apply to SCBA in IDLH